redwoodjs/redwood/packages/cli/README.md

 ### Adding a Provider to the Auth Generator

-Adding a provider to the auth generator is as easy as adding a file in [./src/commands/setup/auth/providers](https://github.com/redwoodjs/redwood/tree/main/packages/cli/src/commands/setup/auth/providers) that exports the three constants: `config`, `packages`, and `notes`.
+Adding a provider to the auth generator is as easy as adding a file in [./src/commands/setup/auth/providers](https://github.com/redwoodjs/redwood/tree/main/packages/cli/src/commands/setup/auth/providers) that exports the four constants: `config`, `webPackages`, `apiPackages` and `notes`.

 > Note that the provider you are about to add has to have already been implemented in `@redwoodjs/auth`.
 For example, the provider in the example below, Netlify Identity, is implemented [here](https://github.com/redwoodjs/redwood/blob/main/packages/auth/src/authClients/netlify.ts).
 >